functional groups

 Alkenes

 Alkenes are organic molecules with a double bond betwen two adjacent carbons.
+A strong sigma bond between the two atoms is joined by a weaker pi bond above and below.
 They will be trigonal planar in shape around the functional group and serve as important nucleophiles in organic synthesis.
 They are typically made by elimination reactions in the first semester, and then by methods such as the Wittig reaction later on.
 The substitution pattern of the alkene plays a role in its stability and reactivity, with more attached alkyl groups stabilizing the alkene carbons through electron donation.
-Examples of simple alkenes are given below.
+An example of a simple alkene is given here.

 Cyclohexene (disubstituted)